Which Explanation Should I Choose? A Function Approximation Perspective to Characterizing Post Hoc Explanations: Explanation as Local Function Approximation

 where a valid loss $\ell$ is such that $\E_{\xi \sim \mathcal{Z}} \ell(f,g,\X_0,\xi) = 0 \iff f(\X_\xi) = g(\X_\xi)~~~\forall \xi \sim \mathcal{Z}$

 \end{defn}

-LFA is a formalisation of the function approximation perspective first introduced by \LIME \cite{ribeiro2016lime} to motivate local explanations.
-Note that the conceptual framework itself is distinct from the algorithm introduced by \LIME.
+The LFA framework is a formalization of the function approximation perspective first introduced by \LIME \cite{ribeiro2016lime} to motivate local explanations.
+Note that this conceptual framework is distinct from the algorithm introduced by \LIME.
 We elaborate on this distinction below.

 (1) The LFA framework requires that $f$ and $g$ share the same input domain $\mathcal{X}$ and output domain $\mathcal{Y}$, a fundamental prerequisite for function approximation.
 This implies, for example, that using an interpretable model g with binary inputs ($\mathcal{X} = \{0,1\}^d$) to approximate a black-box model $f$ with continuous inputs ($\mathcal{X} = \R^d$), as proposed in \LIME, is not true function approximation.